 From a minority shareholder protection perspective, similar interests worthy of protection are relevant irrespective of whether the takeover of an offeree/transferor company is carried out in the form of a takeover procedure or e.g. through a merger procedure.
-Therefore, Part V provides that, in most respects, the rules apply mutatis mutandis to mergers and quasi-mergers and that certain provisions of the Swedish Companies Act (SFS 2005:551) regarding voting at general meetings apply mutatis mutandis notwithstanding that such provisions are not directly applicable.
+Therefore, Part VI provides that, in most respects, the rules apply mutatis mutandis to mergers and quasimergers, and that certain provisions of the Swedish Companies Act (2005:551) regarding voting at general meetings shall apply mutatis mutandis also when these provisions are not directly applicable.